 Phone Number: 859-257-3372

 Professional Organizations

-pricing in these organizations increases once you are no longer a student and may change over time; check the websites (linked) for the most updated rates.
+Pricing in these organizations increases once you are no longer a student and may change over time; check the websites (linked) for current rates.
 Typically, membership in divisions requires membership in the parent organization.